 This is only true when the final URL in the chain is whitelisted in robots.txt.
 If the final URL to which it is redirected to is blocked in the robots.txt file, you will not see any page description in the search results.

 To investigate this issue, you can use a redirect checker tool.
 This can tell you more about the redirect chain.
-With some times, you can also look at the HTTP header response and identify if the URLs in the chain have noindex X-Robots-Tag directive.
+With some times, you can also look at the HTTP header response and identify if the URLs in the chain have noindex X-Robots-Tag

 The solution?

-• Remove the X robots Tag noindex HTTP header directive.
+- Remove the X robots Tag

-• Make sure that the chain is not too long or running in a loop so that crawlers can reach the destination page and fetch the descriptions.
+HTTP header directive. - Make sure that the chain is not too long or running in a loop so that crawlers can reach the destination page and fetch the descriptions.

 4. Robots.txt file is NOT present/accessible to crawlers.